HarshKapadia2/parse-elf/README.md

 ## Ideas/To Do

--	Include one structure that stores all parsed file data.
 -	Add a usage function.
 -	Include Wikipedia link while printing.

 ## Goals

--	Parse ELF header, segment header and section header (if present and also add names of sections.
+-	Parse ELF header, segment header and section header (if present) and also add names of sections.
--	Maybe also showcase which libraries does the ELF depend on.
+-	Maybe also showcase which libraries the ELF depends on.
 	-	Esssentially the output of `ldd`.